KGruber/Space-Game/README.md

 ### You need to manually install:

   - [Node.js](http://nodejs.org/): Amazing javascript asynchronous IO library, install manually.
+    - NPM (http://npmjs.org/) is now installed with Node, it is used to install the site's dependencies
   - [MongoDB](http://www.mongodb.org): NoSQL Database, install manually.
-  - [NPM](http://npmjs.org/): Node package manager, used to install the remaining.

 ### And then install via NPM: